FEATURED:

 Room and Board

 Total actual costs per student may vary depending upon housing selections.
-Room and Board figures above are based on a standard double room in Goldstein or Greensboro Hall, a $400 refundable housing damage deposit, and the Full-19 meal plan.
+Room and Board figures above are based on a standard double room in Goldstein or Greensboro Hall, a $400 refundable housing damage deposit, and the 19 meal plan.

 Art Supplies and Books